Jomy10/myCIlium/server/container/freebsd-pot/README.md

-Run mycilium inside of a pot
+Run mycilium inside of a pot.

+An rc script is also present if you need it.

 ## Building